pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Specify host names for your web and stream tiers.

-1. To download the pega.yaml Helm chart to the \<local filepath\>/pks-demo, enter:
+1. To download the pega.yaml to the \<local filepath\>/pks-demo, enter:

 `$ helm inspect values pega/pega > pega.yaml`